gilch/hissp/docs/faq.rst

 which is arguably not the right way to write macros.
 So I really don't want that collection to get bloated.
 But I needed a minimal set to test and demonstrate Hissp.
-A larger application with better alternatives should probably not be using the basic macros at all.
+A larger application with better alternatives need not use the basic macros at all.

 If you don't like Python's version, then add a dependency to something else.